 What is Being Barnard?

-Being Barnard is the College’s ongoing, holistic social education and violence awareness initiative created with the input of students and staff.
+Being Barnard is the College’s ongoing sexual violence awareness initiative created with the input of students and staff.
 Through a comprehensive array of programs offered by Being Barnard staff and numerous campus partners, students can learn skills, engage in discussion, and gain insight & support in the following important social areas: wellness, relationships, intervention, social identities & social power, and violence education.
 For more information on each of these areas, please read below.

 We’ve all been in situations where we have seen something or heard something that we knew just wasn’t right.
 But sometimes we don’t know how to intervene safely or effectively.
 These programs focus on building skills in bystander intervention, advocacy, and changing social norms so that you can help your community be a safer and healthier place.